filecoin-project/filecoin-docs/docs/get-started/lotus/running-in-the-cloud.md

 # {{ $frontmatter.title }}

 {{ $frontmatter.description }}.
 Running Lotus on a cloud provider is a quick way to get up and running.
-Using these images, you can be up and running with a fully synced node in less than half an hour without having to compile Lotus on your local machine.
+Using these images, you can be up and running with a fully synced node in less than half an hour without compiling Lotus on your local machine.

 ## Cloud Providers